-For all these cases, $(\sigma_{r'\vee r^\star}(U)+\sigma_{r' \vee r^\star}(U^\star))^2$ is strictly positive, implying that $U$ is a strict saddle point.
-Note that our result covers both over-parameterization where $r > r^\star$ and exact parameterization where $r = r^\star$.
-Third, we can recover the rank-$r^\star$ global minimizer $X^\star$ of \eqref{eqn:origin} by running local search algorithms on the factored function $g(U)$ if we know an upper bound on the rank $r^\star$.
-The strict saddle property ensures that many iterative algorithms, for example, stochastic gradient descent \cite{ge2015escaping}, trust-region method \cite{sun2015complete, sun2016geometric}, and gradient descent with sufficiently small stepsize \cite{lee2016gradient}, all converge to a square-root factor of $X^\star$, even with random initialization.
-Last but not least, our main result only relies on the restricted strong convexity and smoothness property.
-Therefore, in addition to low-rank matrix recovery problems \cite{zhao2015nonconvex, candes2011tight,jain2015computing} and phase retrieval \cite{sun2016geometric, sanghavi2016local, candes2015phase, ohlsson2012compressive}, it is also applicable to many other low-rank matrix optimization problems with non-quadratic objective functions, including $1$-bit matrix completion also known as the logistic PCA \cite{davenport20141,kozma2009binary}, robust PCA with complex noise \cite{netrapalli2014non, zhao2014robust}, Poisson PCA \cite{salmon2014poisson}, and other low-rank models with generalized loss functions \cite{udell2016generalized}.
-For SDPs with additional linear constraints, as those studied in \cite{burer2003nonlinear, boumal2016non}, one can combine the original objective function with a least-squares term that penalizes the deviation from the linear constraints.
-As long as the penalization parameter is large enough, the solution is equivalent to that of the standard SDP and hence is also covered by our main theorem.
+\begin{theorem}[\bf Informal statement of our results] Suppose the objective function $f(\mX)$ satisfies the restricted well-conditioned assumption~\eqref{nvx:eqn:assumption}.
+Assume $\mX^\star$ is an optimal solution of~\eqref{nvx:eqn:P0} or~\eqref{nvx:eqn:P1} with $\rank(\mX^\star)= r^\star$.
+Set $r\geq r^\star$ for the factored variables $\mU$ and $\mV$.
+Then any critical point $\mU$ (or $(\mU,\mV)$) of the factored objective function $g$ in~\eqref{nvx:eqn:F0}-\eqref{nvx:eqn:F1} either corresponds to the global optimum $\mX^\star$ such that $\mX^\star=\mU\mU^\top $ for~\eqref{nvx:eqn:P0} (or $\mX^\star=\mU\mV^\top $ for~\eqref{nvx:eqn:P1}) or is a strict saddle point (which includes a local maximum) of $g$. \end{theorem} First note that our result covers both over-parameterization where $r > r^\star$ and exact parameterization where $r = r^\star$, while most existing results in low-rank matrix optimization problems ~\cite{nvx:ge2016matrix,nvx:ge2017no,nvx:li2016symmetry} mainly consider the exact-parameterization case, i.e., $r = r^\star$, due to the hardness of fulfilling the gap between the metric in the factored space and the one in the lifted space for the over-parameterization case.
+The geometric property established in the theorem ensures that many iterative algorithms~\cite{nvx:ge2015escaping,nvx:sun2016nonconvex,nvx:lee2016gradient} converge to a square-root factor (or a factorization) of $\mX^\star$, even with random initialization.
+Therefore, we can recover the rank-$r^\star$ global minimizer $\mX^\star$ of~\eqref{nvx:eqn:P0}-\eqref{nvx:eqn:P1} by running local-search algorithms on the factored function $g(\mU)$ (or $g(\mU,\mV)$) if we know an upper bound on the rank $r^\star$.
+For problems with additional linear constraints, such as those studied in~\cite{nvx:burer2003nonlinear}, one can combine the original objective function with a least-squares term that penalizes the deviation from the linear constraints.
+As long as the penalization parameter is large enough, the solution is equivalent to that of the constrained minimization problems and hence is also covered by our result.